kostaskougios/cloning/wiki/Usage.md

     WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
     WARNING: All illegal access operations will be denied in a future release

+Please use java flag `--illegal-access=permit` to allow usage of cloner.

 # Example #

 You can create a single instance of cloner and use it throughout your application to deep clone objects.
 Once instantiated and configured, then the cloner is thread safe and can be reused, provided it's configuration is not altered.

 i.e.